Fareeqy vs Trello vs Asana vs Monday: 2026 Comparison

 Fareeqy?
 Add your entire team -- 5 people or 50 -- on the free plan.
 Not for 14 days -- free forever.
 Try the tool on a real project with your real team.
 All the core tools are included: tasks, comments, calendar, notifications, file sharing, and the dashboard.

-When you need unlimited projects, full performance reports, and more storage, Fareeqy Pro is there.
+When you need unlimited projects, full performance reports, scheduled report delivery by email, and more storage -- Fareeqy Pro is there.
 But nobody is pressuring you.
 See plan details.

 The Bottom Line

-100+ teams across Saudi Arabia, Egypt, the UAE, and Jordan chose Fareeqy to manage their projects.
+Teams across Saudi Arabia, Egypt, the UAE, and Jordan chose Fareeqy to manage their projects.
 Some switched from Trello.
 Some tried Asana and adoption failed.
+Some grew tired of Monday's complexity and pricing.
 Some were running everything through WhatsApp.

 The difference between a tool built for your team and a tool translated for them is not just language.
 It means your team starts working from minute one, every person knows exactly what is expected of them, files are where they should be, and progress is visible to everyone -- without endless meetings and unread messages.